 - Black students who are women

-- Enrolled in the second year of full-time enrolment in a degree program in Biology or Biochemistry
+- Enrolled full-time in a degree program in Biology or Biochemistry

 - Demonstrated interest in increased representation for Black women in science